NoxPay/noxpay_client_examples/python_examples/README.md

 ```

-Example of the output in server side:
+Example of the output in server side if key is correct:

 ```terminal
 ❯ python webhook_example/webhook_server.py